hbkworld/streaming-spec/complex_types.md

 - The voltage is expressed as a base value type
 - The device delivers scaled component value in 32 bit float format
-- The time is equidistant (implicit).
+- The time is linear.

 The device sends the following signal-specific meta information.